mohsinrasool/NextGEN-Flex-Slider-Template/readme.txt

 == Description ==

 This plugin adds "sliderview" template for the NextGen gallery.
 Use the shortcode [nggallery id=x template="sliderview"] to display images as the slider.
-It is available in two colors black and blue.
+You can visit Settings -> NextGen Slider to select theme, toggle between image and content slider and change width of the image or content area.

 Note: It requires NextGen Gallery plugin that can be downloaded from http://wordpress.org/extend/plugins/nextgen-gallery.